 If you’re new to Adelaide, you may not yet know that the city is known as the ‘Festival City’.
-Throughout the year, the South Australian capital hosts dozens of festivals, including the beloved and world-famous Adelaide Fringe, which has been bringing together the finest artists from cabaret singers and circus performers, to sculptors and street artists, for nearly 60 years.
+Throughout the year, the South Australian capital hosts dozens of festivals, including the beloved and world-famous Adelaide Fringe, which has been bringing together the finest artists from cabaret singers and circus performers, to sculptors and street artists, for 60 years.

 Adelaide Film Festival

 The Adelaide Film Festival (ADL Film Fest) has been building a reputation since being listed by Variety magazine as one of the ‘50 Unmissable Film Festivals’ in the world after its inception in 2003.
 ADL Film Fest has since expanded to an annual celebration of cinema in October showcasing a diverse range of local and international films.
 As Adelaide’s film industry booms and, more big-name movies are having their premieres at the ADL Film Fest, such as Hotel Mumbai, starring Dev Patel and Armie Hammer, which was one of the biggest movie productions to come out of South Australia.